ShaunakTheHedgehog/slot_free_neural_computation/README.md

 # K-winner Modern Hopfield Network (K-winner MHN)
 ### Supplementary Code for “Slot-Free Neural Computation”

-This repository contains code for the *K-winner Modern Hopfield Network* (K-winner MHN), a distributed associative memory model developed as part of the broader *Slot-Free Neural Computation* framework.
+This repository contains code for the *K-winner Modern Hopfield Network* (K-winner MHN), a distributed associative memory model developed as part of the broader notion of *slot-free neural computation*.

 The K-winner MHN extends the Modern Hopfield Network (MHN) framework by introducing a **k-winner-take-all rule** at the hidden layer, thereby enforcing sparse yet distributed neural representations, akin to real biological neural representations of memories.
 The K-winner MHN framework also allows for sparse network connnectivity and graded weight updates, altogether affording greater retention of older memories.